Conor McGregor to make UFC return on January 18

 "So, for me, I am not waiting around.
 So I would like to announce the return of 'The Notorious' Conor McGregor will take place on January 18 at the T-Mobile Arena in Las Vegas, Nevada."

+McGregor was handed a six-month ban and fined £38,000 for his role in a post-fight brawl which erupted after his defeat to Nurmagomedov in 2018.

+Nurmagomedov was banned for nine months and fined £380,000 for sparking the brawl after leaping out of the octagon to confront one of McGregor's trainers after his fourth-round submission win.

-McGregor admits he misjudged Nurmagomedov in 2018 but insists he deserves a rematch against the Russian, who holds the longest active unbeaten streak in MMA.
+McGregor admits he misjudged Nurmagomedov ahead of their first meeting but insists he deserves a rematch against the Russian, who holds the longest active unbeaten streak in MMA.

 "The people of the world deserve this bout to take place," added McGregor.